exercism/v3/languages/python/concepts/list-methods/about.md

 ["Tony", "Natasha", "Thor", "Bruce", "Clarke"]
 ```

-This name + reference complication becomes exacerbated when working with nested or multiplied lists:
+This reference complication becomes exacerbated when working with nested or multiplied lists:

 ```python
 from pprint import pprint